sbearcsiro/switchjdk/README.md

 ```

 1. This only works on installed JDKs.
-2. You can do with JDK numbers (1.4 thru 1.9), or Java numbers (5 thru 9) - Oracle and Apple JDKs.
-Note 9 is presently 'early access'.
+2. You can do with JDK numbers (1.4 thru 1.11), or Java numbers (5 thru 11) - Oracle and Apple JDKs.
+Note 11 is presently 'early access'.
 3. You can also do 1.7 thru 1.8 (7 thru 8) for the [**Zulu** varient of the OpenJDK](http://www.azul.com/downloads/zulu/).
-4. The script chooses the highest minor version of the JDK to use (say JDK 1.5.1 over 1.5.0).
-At the time of writing 9 is early access only, and I don't know what the numbers will look like for the real release until closer to that moment.
+4. The script **chooses the highest minor version of the JDK** to use (say JDK 1.5.1 over 1.5.0).
+At the time of writing 11 is early access only, and I don't know what the numbers will look like for the real release until closer to that moment.
 5. There's a `--quiet` or `-q` argument that stops it doing the final line.
 Example below.
 6. Regardless of whether you have Maven installed or not, switchjdk modifies the tiny `~/.maven_rc` file appropriately.
-8. The switchjdk function does not know about other OpenJDK varients of the JDK (Pull Requests accepted), just the Oracle and Apple and Zulu ones.
+8. The switchjdk function does not know about other OpenJDK variants of the JDK (Pull Requests accepted), just the Oracle and Apple and Zulu ones.

 The switchjdk command attempts to verify the outcomes, and fast fail if things are not right.
-E.g. `switchjdk 5` on a new Mac will tell you that JDK 1.5 is really a symlink to JDK 6:
+E.g. `switchjdk 5` on a new Mac will tell you that JDK 1.5 is really a symlink to JDK 6, like so:

 ```
 $ switchjdk 5